atx-crypto-club/txwtf/README.md

 Make sure to use the correct bootstrap and project environments when launching `init.py`.

+### Model Changes
+When modifying or adding new models to the application, use flask-migrate commands to add each change to the database migration scripts.
+Run the following command in the project environment to add changes to db migration version control with a message for each change.
+> $ flask --app txwtf.webapp db migrate -m "change message"

+After making changes to models, run the following command in the project environment to actually upgrade the targed database specified by `TXWTF_SQLALCHEMY_DATABASE_URI`:
+> $ flask --app txwtf.webapp db upgrade

+You can always wipe out the sqlite file or delete the target database and rerun the above `upgrade` command to regenerate the database tables.

+When pushing changes, make sure you include the new migration scripts every time you run `migrate` above!

 ## Deployment

+When running in a production environment, use the `run-wsgi` command something like the following:
+> $ export WSGI_BIND="127.0.0.1:31337"
+> $ export WSGI_WORKERS=8
+> $ bash init.sh -r "run-wsgi"

+Then use a web proxy to route requests to the application.

 ### Defaults
 The default location of the installation is under `$HOME/python-runtime/txwtf`.
 Everything including the EDM installation in use lives under there.
 To uninstall the application, you can just nuke that directory.
 The install location is changeable.
 It should even be relocatable after installation but I haven't tested that.